Aqua 2024.2 Help

 • Press Alt+F10.

-• Click The More button on the stepping toolbar of the Debug tool window, then select the The Show Execution Point button Show Execution Point option from the list.
+• Click The More button on the stepping toolbar of the Debug tool window, then select Show Execution Point The Show Execution Point button from the list.

 The current execution point is indicated with a blue line.
 The code at this line has not been executed yet.